TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 ---

 ## Interfacing with Other Subsystems
+Battery Management System
+- This will be a preassembled device that the battery runs through in order to produce the data that will be sent back to the user interface.
+The BMS will meet up with the ethernet cable at the raspberry pi to relay the information.
 Everything must interface with the power system to function properly; however, not everything requires the same amount of power, so buck converters shall convert the 22.2V battery to the desired voltages of 3.3V, 5.5V and 12V.
 - Buck Converter for 3.3V
   - Depth sensor will require 3.3V to operate correctly.
 It will be powered directly from the buck to ensure that it recieves the correct power, so that the Raspberry Pi is not overdrawn.
 This will also help on heat dissapation as well.